-If you think you’re the only one hurting for money, think again: Making more money is one of the most top personal goals for people this year.
+If you’re thinking, “I need money now,” you’re not alone: Making more money is one of the top personal goals for people this year.

 Whether you need to reel in your spending or you just want to get ahead with your finances, consider picking up a side gig for extra cash flow.
-Become an Uber driver, work as a human billboard or put your unique skills to work to earn more.
-Here are 30 ways to make some quick cash.
+Become a virtual assistant, work as a human billboard or put your unique skills to use to earn more.
+If you’re wondering, “How can I make some quick cash?” keep reading.

 If you have 20 minutes to spare, you can make a quick $10 on UserTesting.
 The company pays people to visit websites and apps, complete sets of tasks and give opinions on the experience.
 You’re essentially being paid to provide feedback and record audio of your reaction to an ad, product or website.

 To start, you’ll only need a computer, internet connection and microphone.
 Not bad for a sweet online side hustle.

 - Earn up to $25 per shopping trip

 Many stores pay individuals to pose as customers and provide feedback on aspects like cleanliness and customer service.
 These “mystery shoppers” are paid a fee and reimbursed for any purchases made.
 A typical salary ranges from $8 to $25 per shopping trip, according to The Penny Hoarder.